Wumpf/IncludeToolbox/README.md

 Partially restored functionality of include graph.
 The Graph window is controlled by the `Open in Include Graph` command.

 The command opens a window with lazy parsed #includes.
 The file names are expandable only if the file described is present in project directory or in any of the additional directories.
+Graph includes can be navigated by double clicking the item in a graph.
+This will open the file which has that include line in it.

 Options are not working right now.
 DGML save command will be added in future releases.